Appearance

 Security Best Practices

-.env.local(in.gitignore) - Restrict API token permissions - R2 tokens should only have
+.env.local(gitignored) or Portainer stack secrets - Restrict API token permissions — Scope tokens to

-- Lock content type - Prevents upload of wrong file types
+- Lock content type — Prevents uploading the wrong MIME type on presigned PUTs

-- Enable CORS on bucket - If presigned URLs used from browser
+- Enable CORS on the bucket — Required for browser uploads to presigned URLs

 Troubleshooting